 3. Know your tent’s location

 No matter what tent you buy, someone else probably has a similar one.
 Don’t take any chances – take a picture of your tent, note any landmarks and what campsite it’s in.
+You could even stick some fairy lights on it for extra visibility.
 This is a surefire way to make sure you always find your tent.

 4. Stay safe